What is lipoid pneumonia?

 Lipoid pneumonia is a rare condition that occurs when fat particles enter the lungs.
 Lipoids, also known as lipids, are fat molecules.
 Pneumonia refers to inflammation of the lungs.
 Lipoid pneumonia is also called lipid pneumonia.

-With endogenous lipoid pneumonia, fat particles within the body accumulate in the lungs, causing inflammation.
-Endogenous lipoid pneumonia is also known as cholesterol pneumonia, golden pneumonia, or, in some cases, idiopathic lipoid pneumonia.
+- Endogenous lipoid pneumonia.
+In this type, fat particles accumulate in the lungs, causing inflammation.
+Endogenous lipoid pneumonia is also known as cholesterol pneumonia, golden pneumonia, or in some cases idiopathic lipoid pneumonia.

-Symptoms of both exogenous and endogenous lipoid pneumonia vary from person to person.
+Symptoms of both types of lipoid pneumonia vary from person to person.
 Many people don’t experience any symptoms at all.
 Others experience mild symptoms.

 Symptoms of lipoid pneumonia tend to worsen over time.
 In some cases, they can become severe or even life-threatening.

-Some common signs and symptoms of lipoid pneumonia can include:
+Some common symptoms of lipoid pneumonia can include:

 - chest pain